 PRINTING EXCHANGED The exchange of printed pieces is accomplished through a monthly “bundle” mailed to the members.
 Members are required to produce four letterpress printed pieces per year and then send them to the “mailer” who makes up the “bundle” with all the material received that month.
 With membership limited to 150, this participation requirement isn’t particularly overwhelming.
 We place no requirement on the extent of such contributions–only that they must be done by the member and produced by letterpress.
 You are only limited in these productions by your own standards, imagination and equipment.

-Membership dues are $30 per year and help pay the costs of mailing the “bundle” and other Association expenses.
+Membership dues are currently [as of January 2021] $45 per year, with applicable postage surcharges for international members to cover added mailing costs for the bundle.
+These dues help pay the costs of mailing the “bundle” and other Association expenses.

 THE WAYZGOOSE There is an annual Wayzgoose, or printers’ picnic, convened somewhere in the United States at the invitation of a volunteer host or hostess.
 The Wayzgoose is usually a three-day affair and includes a Saturday auction and flea market of printers’ treasures.
 A banquet with guest speaker is generally held on Saturday evening.